Stejedas/newsProyect_fe/README.md

 Run the application in development mode.

-Please run through Open With Live Server in Visual Studio Code or with XMPP.
+Please run through Open With Live Server in Visual Studio Code.

 ## Built with 🛠️